Types of Black and Brown Caterpillars (Pictures and Identification)

 Woolly bears grow around 2.3” (60 mm) long.
 After pupation, the fuzzy caterpillar turns into an attractive orange moth with black spots along its abdomen.

 Black and brown woolly bears look cute and cuddly.
 Although it’s covered in fuzzy spiky hair tufts, it doesn’t have stinging spines, and it’s not a toxic caterpillar.
-So, in general, woolly bear caterpillars are safe to pick up without getting stung.
+However, some people may experience some skin irritation, so it’s best to leave it alone.

 A characteristic trait of the woolly bear is its habit of rolling into a furry ball when it feels threatened.
 This action has earned the fuzzy bear caterpillar the nickname hedgehog caterpillar.